Stacktical/stacktical.github.io/_posts/2019-11-25-dsla-protocol-weekly-status-update-november-18-november-24.md

 #### Promotion

-* We have published a new series of articles:
+* We have published and updated a new series of articles:

 | Title        | Link           |
 | :------------- | :-------------|